 For anyone travelling to Porto on a budget, I would recommend the district of Bonfim.
 The city’s student hotspot, it features affordable accommodation, as well as bars, shops and restaurants, in a delightful, friendly neighbourhood.

 When asked where to stay in Porto with a car, there is only one answer I have for you and that is the area of Boavista.
-Despite featuring more expensive hotels, it is also one of the only places in the city where you will get parking with your accommodation.
+Despite featuring more expensive hotels, it is also one of the only places in the city where you will get parking with your hotel in Porto.

 That means not only is it convenient, but when you factor in paying for parking separately elsewhere, you may end up getting a much nicer room here for the same price, or perhaps even less, than you would have paid elsewhere.

-The 5-star Crowne Plaza Porto, with its “fabulous” 8.7/10 rating is a perfect example of the type of luxury and convenience you could get by staying in this location.
+The 5-star Crowne Plaza Porto is a perfect example of the type of luxury and convenience you could get by staying in this location.
+It is within easy walking distance from Casa da Música, the Botanic Gardens of Porto, and 2 km from the lush Serralves Gardens and Museum.

 The city’s beach destination, it provides plenty to keep kids occupied and entertained throughout the stay yet is still close enough to the city centre to make sightseeing possible for those who are old enough to appreciate it.